behnazkhoshnood/tadig_restaurant_v2/README.md

     - All of the pages contain a 3 part layout with the header, main part of the page and the footer.
         - **Header**
             - **main navbar**
-                - Main navbar is deviding the products that are provided in to diffrent categories of: appetizers, main dishes, desserts and beverages. on medium and large screens, main navbar is fixed on top of the page and is lined up in a line.
+                - Main navbar is deviding the products that are provided in to diffrent categories of: appetizers, main dishes, desserts and beverages and a sorting dropdown button. on medium and large screens, main navbar is fixed on top of the page and is lined up in a line.
 In smaller screens this navbar turns to a dropdown navbar.
-                - Another item in this navbar is "Sort" which sorts all the products by their name, price or rating.
+                - Another item in this navbar is "Sort" which sorts all the products by their name, price or category.
             - **Home button**
                - On medium and large screens restaurant logo works as the home button but in smaller screen home button is added to the dropdown navbar.
             - **Search, Account and Bag**